 Vincent Hoogerheide is a postdoctoral researcher at the Department of Education at Utrecht University, the Netherlands.
 In his junior keynote, he will give an overview of recent work on both his main research lines.
 His first main research line focuses on uncovering how video modeling examples, which are videos in which another person –the model– demonstrates how to complete a task, should be designed to improve motivation and learning outcomes.
 Recent research includes examining whether the benefits of video modeling examples depend on: who the model is in terms of gender and age, whether the model has an accent, and whether the topic appeals to students’ interests.
 His second main research line focuses on the effects of creating video examples on learning.
 After repeatedly finding that teaching learned materials on video is a powerful strategy for learning, he is currently investigating how these benefits can be explained.

-Our social event will be hosted at the Parkrestaurant Rheinaue in Bonn on Thursday, August 23rd.
+Our conference dinner (social event) will be hosted at the Parkrestaurant Rheinaue in Bonn on Thursday, August 23rd.
 The restaurant is situated in a beautiful park landscape near the conference venue.
 Assuming that the weather will be great in August, we will offer an open air barbecue with lots of vegetarian options.

 The fee for the social event is 35€ and will be added to the conference fee, if you indicate that you want to participate in the social event during registration.